 Making Tax Digital (“MTD”) for VAT came into force on 1 April 2019.
-As a result of these provisions, it is now mandatory for all VAT registered businesses with a taxable turnover above the registration threshold (currently £85,000) to keep digital records and submit their VAT returns quarterly through HMRC-approved software, using an application programming interface (API).
+For the vast majority of VAT-registered businesses with a taxable turnover above the VAT threshold (£85,000), it is mandatory to follow the MTD rules by keeping digital records and using software to submit their VAT returns.

 In addition to the above digital submission requirement, certain data must be recorded digitally within ‘functional compatible software’ (FCS).
 The FCS can be a software program or a set of software programs (including spreadsheets provided certain conditions are met) that must be capable of: